stevenlagoy/CS360-Seet-Labs/README.md

+## Setup Instructions
+in the seetLabs directory, run  `npm install`.
+To start the dev server, naviagate to the seetLabs Directory.
+On mac and linux, run `npm start`.
+On windows, run `start.bat`.
+Navigate to `localhost:4200` on your web browser to see the site.

 # Seet Labs

 I was in my office, trying to keep the many projects on my plate in motion, when an unfamiliar young man walked in.